2023 Most Popular Physical Sciences Master's Degree Schools in New Jersey

 Of the 24 students majoring in physical sciences at Stevens, 75% are male and 25% are female.

 You’ll be in good company if you decide to attend Rutgers University - New Brunswick.
 It ranked #3 on our 2023 Most Popular Physical Sciences Master’s Degree Schools in New Jersey list.
-Located in the small city of New Brunswick, Rutgers New Brunswick is a public college with a fairly large student population.
+Located in the city of New Brunswick, Rutgers New Brunswick is a public college with a very large student population.

 About 50% of the students majoring in physical sciences at the school are women while 50% are male.